Ada-Developers-Academy/core-cs-fundamentals/graphs/01-graphs.md

 ![Example Weighted Directed Graph Airline Flights](images/weighted-graph-flights.png)

 Weights are not limited to  monetary cost.
 They might also represent the distance between two nodes, the priority of a relationship, or any number of things!
 Weights can also represent a combination of factors.
 For example, imagine an app which uses a graph to represent a map of the city.
 Nodes represent intersections between roads and edges represent the roads themselves.
 Each road might have an associated weight that represents a combination of the current traffic conditions, the speed limit, and the length of the road.
-The app can then write an algorithm that uses the roads' weights to calculate the fastest route between two locations.
+The app can then write an algorithm that uses the roads' (aka the edges') weights to calculate the fastest route between two locations.

 ### !callout-info